Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 For reports,we have use HighCharts library to present interative charts.For each type of type like Message Channel wise Session Stats,Department wise session stats,Platform wise session stats there is a separate high chart component.

 ###11.
-Groups Container
+Teams Container

-Agent Groups will be the group comprises of more than one agent.Any chat session can be assigned to a Group other than individual agent.The purpose of the group is to allow agents to work in collaboration for solving customer queries.There can be two types of Groups:
+Agent Teams will be the group comprises of more than one agent.Any chat session can be assigned to a Team other than individual agent.The purpose of the team is to allow agents to work in collaboration for solving customer queries.There can be two types of Team:

-1. Public Groups : Public Groups are visible to all agents within a company.Any agent can search and join a public group
+1. Public Teams : Public Groups are visible to all agents within a company.
+Any agent can search and join a public team

-2. Private Groups : Only the agent who created a private group can add other agents in his group
+2. Private Teams : Only the agent who created a private team can add other agents in his team

-Groups container will receive all groups data from Kibo support api.
+Team container will receive all groups data from Kibo support api.

 i.
-GroupDetailView :
+TeamDetailView :

-In GroupDetailView.js,the details of a specific group will be presented.
+In TeamDetailView.js,the details of a specific team will be presented.

 ii.
-GroupDetailView :
+TeamEditView :

-It will enable user to modify group details and add other agents to group.
+It will enable user to modify team details and add other agents to team.

 iii.
-GroupCreateView :
+TeamCreateView :

-It will enable user to create a group
+It will enable user to create a team